Angelos

-Overview

-Early members
+Early history

-The lineage was founded by Constantine Angelos, a minor noble from Philadelphia (Asia Minor).
+The Angeloi, unlike some other Byzantine families, were not established among the Byzantine nobility and their lineage was not thought of particularly highly until the first half of the 12th century.
+Despite the odds, the family's rise occurred rather quickly during the period of the Byzantine aristocratization.
+The lineage, of Greek origin, was founded by Constantine Angelos, a minor noble from Philadelphia, in the Thracesian Theme (Asia Minor).
 According to the 12th-century historian John Zonaras, Constantine was brave, skilled and very handsome, but of lowly origin.
-The family's surname is commonly held to have derived from the Greek word for 'angel', but such an origin is rarely attested in Byzantine times.
-Another theory suggests that their name instead derives from A[ngel, a district near Amida in Upper Mesopotamia.
+The family's surname is commonly held to have derived from the Greek word for 'angel' or 'messenger', although such an origin is rarely attested in Byzantine times.
+Another theory suggests that their name instead derives from A[n]gel, a district near Amida in Upper Mesopotamia.
 The historian Suzanne Wittek-de Jongh suggested that Constantine was the son of a certain patrikios Manuel Angelos, whose possessions near Serres were confirmed by a chrysobull of Emperor Nikephoros III (r.
 1078–1081), but this is considered unlikely by other scholars.

-Despite his lowly origin, Constantine managed to win the heart of Theodora Komnene (born 1097), the fourth daughter of Emperor Alexios I Komnenos (r.
+Despite his lowly origin, Constantine managed to win the favors of Theodora Komnene (born 1097), the widow of John Kourtikes and fourth daughter of Emperor Alexios I Komnenos (r.
 1081–1118) and Irene Doukaina.
 Their marriage took place in c.
-1122, after the death of Alexios I. As an Imperial in-law, Constantine received the title of sebastohypertatos, but Theodora's mother, Empress-dowager Irene, appears to have disapproved of the match.
+1122, after the death of Alexios I. As an Imperial in-law, Constantine received the title of sebastohypertatos, even though he was not considered equal to Alexios' other sons-in-law who were of nobler origin and held more titles.
+Theodora's mother, Empress-dowager Irene, also appears to have disapproved of the match.
 Constantine and Theodora had seven children, three sons and four daughters.
 Through his sons, Constantine was the progenitor of the Angelos dynasty, which produced three Byzantine emperors in 1185–1204, as well as the Komnenos Doukas dynasty that ruled over Epirus and Thessalonica in the 13th–14th centuries.

 Imperial Angelos dynasty

-Constantine's third son Andronikos Doukas Angelos, was the progenitor of the imperial Angelos dynasty.
-In 1185, Andronikos' son Isaac II Angelos deposed Andronikos I Komnenos and was proclaimed Byzantine Emperor.
-Irene Angelina, a daughter of Isaac II Angelos, married Philip of Swabia, King of the Germans.
-Their daughters married into a number of western European royal and princely families.
-Many of the extant aristocratic families of Europe are, therefore, descendants of the Angeloi.
-Isaac was deposed by his brother Alexios III Angelos, who was in turn overthrown by Alexios IV Angelos with the aid of the Fourth Crusade.
-Under the corrupt and dissolute reign of the Angelos dynasty, the Byzantine empire deteriorated and soon fell prey to Latin crusaders and Venetians in the Fourth Crusade.